EsmailELBoBDev2/Dead-man-s-switch/README.md

 ```
 then move that file to startup folder or press win + r and type `shell:startup`
 ___
-If you getting error and can't login using your gmail then go to: https://myaccount.google.com/lesssecureapps then click to allow it
+If you are getting error and can't login using your gmail then go to: https://myaccount.google.com/lesssecureapps then click to allow it